ddragosd-demo-org/openwhisk-alexa-demo/README.md

 }
 ```

+### Step 3
-3. Add getDurationFromIntent function, this function will return the duration for a given intent.
+Add getDurationFromIntent function, this function will return the duration for a given intent.

 ```javascript
 /**